TheFivePips/Tech-Notes-Frontend/README.md

     Only Managers and Admins can create new users Desktop mode is most important but should be available in mobile

-This is a code along project by Dave Gray
+Here is a link to the back end: https://github.com/TheFivePips/Tech-Notes This is a code along project by Dave Gray